jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

         1003 | Edward     | Walker    | ed@walker.com
         1004 | Anne       | Kretchmar | annek@noanswer.org

-2) We will update user 1001 with the following statement to test the Debezium Connector capturing feature:
+2) By replace values 'your-name', 'your last-name' and 'your e-mail' with your actual name, lastname and e-mail on the statement below, we will update user 1001 to test the Debezium Connector capturing feature:

         UPDATE postgres.inventory.customers
         SET first_name = 'your-name',